newlifeoutlook

 • Menopause & Painful Intercourse

-Open communication is very important in a relationship.
-Discussing issues pertaining to your health is vital for your partner’s understanding and strong support.
+With menopause and relationships, you need open communication.
+Discussing issues about your health is vital for your partner’s understanding and strong support.

 Enjoy this article?